History of Rajasthan: Second stage

-It took seven stages to form Rajasthan as defined today.
-In March 1948 the Matsya Union consisted of Alwar, Bharatpur, Dhaulpur and Karauli was formed.
-Also, in March 1948 Banswara, Bundi, Dungarpur, Jhalawar, Kishangarh, Kota, Pratapgarh, Shahpura and Tonk joined the Indian union and formed a part of Rajasthan.
+Third stage

 In April 1948 Udaipur joined the state and the Maharana of Udaipur was made Rajpramukh.
 Therefore, in 1948 the merger of south and southeastern states was almost complete.

+Fourth stage

 Still retaining their independence from India were Jaipur State and the desert kingdoms of Bikaner, Jodhpur, and Jaisalmer.
 From a security point of view, it was claimed that it was vital to the new Indian Union to ensure that the desert kingdoms were integrated into the new nation.
 The princes finally agreed to sign the Instrument of Accession, and the kingdoms of Bikaner, Jodhpur, Jaisalmer and Jaipur acceded in March 1949.
 This time, the Maharaja of Jaipur, Man Singh II, was made the Rajpramukh of the state and Jaipur became its capital.
+'March 30' is celebrated across the state to mark the formation of the state of Rajasthan.
+The Maharana of Udaipur, Bhopal Singh, was made the Maharajpramukh of the state that was senior post from Rajpramukh.

+Fifth stage

 Later in 1949, the United States of Matsya, comprising the former kingdoms of Bharatpur, Alwar, Karauli and Dholpur, was incorporated into Rajasthan.

+Sixth stage

 On January 26, 1950, 18 states of united Rajasthan merged with Sirohi to join the state leaving Abu and Dilwara to remain a part of Greater Bombay and now Gujarat.

-Gurumukh Nihal Singh was appointed as first governor of Rajasthan.
-Hiralal Shastri was the first nominated chief minister of the state, taking office on 7 April 1949.
-He was succeeded by two other nominated holders of the office before Tika Ram Paliwal became the first elected chief minister from 3 March 1951.
+Seventh stage

 In November 1956, under the provisions of the States Re-organisation Act, the erstwhile part 'C' state of Ajmer, Abu Road Taluka, former part of Sirohi princely state (which were merged in former Bombay), State and Sunel-Tappa region of the former Madhya Bharat merged with Rajasthan and Sironj sub district of Jhalawar was transferred to Madhya Pradesh.
 Thus giving the existing boundary Rajasthan.
 Today with further reorganisation of the states of Uttar Pradesh, Madhya Pradesh and Bihar.
 Rajasthan has become the largest state of the Indian Republic.

+The unification of Rajasthan completed in 1 November 1956.

+First government of Rajasthan

+Gurumukh Nihal Singh was appointed as first governor of Rajasthan.
+Hiralal Shastri was the first nominated chief minister of the state, taking office on 7 April 1949.
+He was succeeded by two other nominated holders of the office before Tika Ram Paliwal became the first elected chief minister from 3 March 1951.